yiisoft/yii2/docs/guide/runtime-logging.md

 can easily log various types of messages, filter them, and gather them at different targets, such as files, databases, emails.

-Using the Yii logging framework involves the following steps of work:
+Using the Yii logging framework involves the following steps:

 * Record [log messages](#log-messages) at various places in your code;
 * Configure [log targets](#log-targets) in the application configuration to filter and export log messages;